Five9 (NASDAQ:FIVN) Updates Q4 2021 Earnings Guidance

-In other Five9 news, CEO Rowan M. Trollope sold 4,000 shares of Five9 stock in a transaction dated Tuesday, October 5th.
-The stock was sold at an average price of $154.96, for a total transaction of $619,840.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Barry Zwarenstein sold 1,044 shares of Five9 stock in a transaction dated Monday, August 23rd.
-The stock was sold at an average price of $182.14, for a total value of $190,154.16.
-Following the sale, the chief financial officer now directly owns 81,955 shares of the company’s stock, valued at approximately $14,927,283.70.
+In related news, CFO Barry Zwarenstein sold 12,500 shares of Five9 stock in a transaction on Friday, September 17th.
+The stock was sold at an average price of $173.87, for a total value of $2,173,375.00.
+Following the transaction, the chief financial officer now owns 88,816 shares in the company, valued at $15,442,437.92.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, President Daniel P. Burkland sold 2,323 shares of Five9 stock in a transaction on Tuesday, September 7th.
+The shares were sold at an average price of $169.58, for a total value of $393,934.34.
+Following the completion of the transaction, the president now owns 94,861 shares in the company, valued at approximately $16,086,528.38.
 The disclosure for this sale can be found here.
-Insiders sold a total of 42,082 shares of company stock worth $6,900,583 over the last quarter.
-Company insiders own 2.50% of the company’s stock.
+Insiders have sold 53,538 shares of company stock worth $8,778,929 in the last 90 days.
+Insiders own 2.50% of the company’s stock.

 A hedge fund recently raised its stake in Five9 stock.
-LPL Financial LLC increased its holdings in Five9, Inc. (NASDAQ:FIVN) by 3.0% in the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+LPL Financial LLC raised its stake in Five9, Inc. (NASDAQ:FIVN) by 3.0% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 5,221 shares of the software maker’s stock after purchasing an additional 153 shares during the quarter.
-LPL Financial LLC’s holdings in Five9 were worth $834,000 at the end of the most recent reporting period.
-89.25% of the stock is owned by hedge funds and other institutional investors.
+LPL Financial LLC’s holdings in Five9 were worth $834,000 at the end of the most recent quarter.
+89.25% of the stock is owned by institutional investors and hedge funds.

 About Five9